bazelbuild/bazel-blog/_posts/2023-05-25-save-the-date-bazelcon2023.md

 * Tech talks, lightning talks and demos presented by members of the Bazel community
-* Birds of a Feature sessions on various topics
+* Birds of a Feather sessions on various topics
 * Office hours with Bazel experts
 * Community organized events
 * ... and more!